-Pietrek et. al. (Pietrek et al., 2007) provide a basic introduction to MDE and list guidelines on how to integrate generated and handwritten artifacts including generation gap, protected regions, as well as include mechanisms.
-These mechanisms are also covered in (Petrasch and Meimberg, 2006).
+Pietrek et al. [14] list guidelines on how to integrate generated and handwritten artifacts including generation gap, protected regions, as well as include mechanisms.
+These mechanisms are also covered in [31].

-Similarly, Stahl et. al. (Stahl and Völter, 2006) propose and describe the adaptation of different design patterns - in particular delegation - to integrate handwritten and generated code.
-These mechanisms are also discussed in (Völter, 2003; Völter and Bettin, 2004).
+Similarly, Stahl et al. [13] describe the adaptation of different design patterns - in particular delegation - to integrate handwritten and generated code.
+These mechanisms are also discussed in [32,33].
 The latter covers aspect-oriented methods as well.
-This concept is also employed in (Groher and Voelter, 2009; Völter and Groher, 2007; Kang et al., 2009).
-Additionally, a brief overview of integration mechanisms is given in (Fowler, 2010).
+This concept is also employed in [34-36].
+Additionally, a brief overview of integration mechanisms is given in [19].
 It includes different variations of the generation gap, partial classes and protected regions mechanisms.

-Approaches that specifically target .NET as the target platform and thus allow special language features including partial classes are covered in (Dollard, 2004; Greenfield et al., 2004).
+Approaches that specifically target .NET as the target platform and thus allow special language features including partial classes are covered in [37,38].
 Both also cover protected regions, as well as generation gap and delegation.

-The mechanisms supported in MetaEdit+ (Tolvanen and Kelly, 2009) are protected regions, functionality externalized in separate files (similar to the include approach in our paper) as well as the direct inclusion of handwritten code in model files and are described in (Kelly and Tolvanen, 2008).
+The mechanisms supported in MetaEdit+ [39] are protected regions, functionality externalized in files (similar to the include approach in our paper) as well as the direct inclusion of handwritten code in model files and are described in [40].
 Direct inclusion of handwritten code in model files has been left out, because we put the focus on integrating handwritten code in generated code.

-The different approaches that affect the implementation of model-driven architecture are presented in (Frankel, 2003).
+The different approaches that affect the implementation of model-driven architecture are presented in [41].
 They range from the unidirectional code inclusion to complete round-trip engineering, where code portions of handwritten code are traced and reflected back into the model.

-The code generator LLBLGen Pro (LLBLGen Pro website, 2014) supports different target infrastructures and allows the integration of handwritten code through protected regions, user-specific templates that are included during the generation process, as well as language-specific features such as partial classes.
+The code generator LLBLGen Pro [42] supports different target infrastructures and allows the integration of handwritten code through protected regions, user-specific templates that are included during the generation process, as well as language-specific features such as partial classes.

-The approach described in (Warmer and Kleppe, 2006) supports the concept of partial classes for generated object-oriented code and protected regions for code that does not support this mechanism.
-Additionally, Brückmann et al. (Brückmann and Gruhn, 2010) advocate patterns such as delegation to incorporate manually written code in generated parts.
+The approach described in [43] supports the concept of partial classes for generated object-oriented code and protected regions for code that does not support this mechanism.
+Additionally, Brückmann et al. [44] advocate patterns such as delegation to incorporate manually written code in generated parts.